Dear momma, I want to tell you about my journey in parenting and life that has lead me to this beautiful place.

 Because of this, I seem to have an older soul.
 I know time slips away, whether we want it to or not.
 This is what drives me to give clients their REAL memories.
 To encapsulate time for them the best way I can.
 In this decade of parenting, being an intentional parent has never been more difficult.
 It has been my goal and life challenge to be the best intentional mom I can be.
 One thing I love about films is that it gives perspective to the parents I work with.
 It shows them how amazing their job is, how great of a job they are doing and encourages them to keep putting family above the never ending to do list.

 The boring parts: I have an Associate’s Degree in Early Childhood Education and a BS in Developmental Psychology.
 These degrees help me let families be who they are.
 I don’t need to bribe or force kids (or husbands!) into photos and video.
 I know how to give a child or baby space until they have warmed up to me.
-I can also better connect with my clients on a deeper level because of my background and because I am a mom of two boys.
+I can also better connect with my clients on a deeper level because of my background as well as being a mom of two boys.
 Somehow, I stumbled into photography around 2010.
-Later I realized growing up, I always had a 110 disposable camera in my hands.
+Later, I realized growing up, I always had a 110 disposable camera in my hands.

 After several years working as a posing newborn photographer, I discovered family films.
 I had my own family film and photos done in 2017.
 I expected to love the film, but I got the photos back first.
 It was the FIRST time I had ever cried over my family photos.
 And I have always hired amazing photographers for my family.
 But this was REAL.
 And I had no idea what I had robbed myself of and my clients of… until that moment.
 I have not looked back sense.